Prague is a city that is slightly similar to Budapest.

 You know that famous saying “Go Big or Go Home”; well I think it was started here.

-It’s a must do for anyone wanting to experience Prague nightlife.
+It’s a must-visit for anyone wanting to experience Prague nightlife.

 The hallways, walls, and main rooms still have the original mosaic tiles and pictures.